New Identity, New Website: Hypnose Walch

 Now, the eternal question of UX: how can I understand and address the needs of a user experiencing this website that I'm building?

-I synthesized my observations of competitors' sites, my client's past business practices and customers into several user artifacts, including three personas: English Expat Erica, Smoke-Free Simon, and Burnt Out Bruno.
+I synthesized my observations of competitors' sites, my client's past business practices and customers into several user artifacts including three user journey profiles: English Expat Erica, Smoke-Free Simon, and Burnt Out Bruno.

 Prototyping